 Clarifies the procedures for summary possession actions against tenants, including requiring a "Writ for Summary Possession" from the courts.

-Allows households in a manufactured housing park to petition for mediation of an arbitrary or unreasonable rent increase, with the mediator paid for by the park owner.
+Requires manufactured housing park owners or operators to notify households of the opportunity for private mediation of a rent increase, with the cost of the mediator paid for by the park owner.